 We have incurred losses since we started our company in January 1992.
-As of March 31, 2007, we had an accumulated deficit of approximately \$670 million.
+As of June 30, 2007, we had an accumulated deficit of approximately \$697 million.
 If we continue to incur operating losses and fail to become a profitable company, we may be unable to continue our operations.
 Since we began our business, we have focused on research and development of product candidates.
-We launched Soliris for sale in the United States during April 2007 and we have submitted for filling an MAA in Europe.
-We cannot guarantee that we will be successful in commercializing Soliris in the United States and we do not know when we will have products available for sale outside the United States, if ever.
-We expect to continue to operate at a net loss for at least the next several years as we transition from a research and development company to a sales and marketing company, continue our research and development efforts, continue to conduct clinical trials, and continue to develop manufacturing, sales, marketing and distribution capabilities in the United States and abroad.
-Our future profitability depends on our ability to successfully market Soliris, on receiving regulatory approval of Soliris outside the United States, and our ability to successfully manufacture approved drugs.
-The extent and the timing of our future losses and our profitability, if we are ever profitable, are highly uncertain.
+We launched Soliris for sale in the United States during April 2007 and expect to launch Soliris in Europe during 2007.
+We cannot guarantee that we will be successful in commercializing Soliris in the United States and Europe and we do not know when we will have products available for sale in other countries, if ever.
+We expect to continue our research and development company to a sales and marketing company, continue our research and development efforts, continue to conduct clinical trials, and continue to develop manufacturing, sales, marketing and distribution capabilities in the United States and abroad.
+Our future profitability depends on our ability to successfully market Soliris in the United States and Europe, on receiving regulatory approval of Soliris in other countries, and our ability to successfully market soliris in the timing of our future losses and our profitability, if we are ever profitable, are highly uncertain.

-If we fail to obtain the capital necessary to fund our operations, we will be unable to continue or complete our product development.
+If we fail to obtain the capital necessary to fund our operations, we will be unable to continue the commercialization of Soliris or continue or complete our product development.